paperless-ngx/builder/README.md

 There is also no viable ARMv7 wheel.

-In this repository, psycopg2 is built as a wheel and linked against libpq-dev 13.9.
+In this repository, psycopg2 is built as a wheel and linked against libpq-dev 13.9, the newer version provided by Bullseye.

 ## jbig2enc

 Nothing packages jbig2enc for installation, due to license issues (real or percived) and so it cannot be installed directly.

-In this repository, the last released version 0.29 is built
+In this repository, the last released version 0.29 is built.
+It provides an executable and a library, neither of which are contained in a package file.

 ## pikepdf